 Students apply what they are learning about events and issues happening in the world beyond the classroom to create products that serve to educate others and advocate for the common good.

 The Four Rivers schoolwide learning targets that this expedition addresses are:

-In 7th grade, students studied endangered or extinct species and created a presentation they called Fading Footprint.
+In 7th grade, students studied endangered or extinct species and created a presentation they called Fading Footprints.
 For the project, each student was assigned an animal to study, and they developed extensive profiles about their animals in which they described features, habits and habitat.
-They diagramed food webs to show what their animals ate, learned the scientific terminology they needed to describe their animal's physiology, Student also created watercolor illustrations of their animals.
+They diagrammed food webs to show what their animals ate, and learned the scientific terminology they needed to describe their animal's physiology.
+Student also created watercolor illustrations of their animals.

 For many students, the illustration was especially challenging.
-They had to make it as accurate and lifelike as possible and also learn a new medium.
+They had to make it as accurate and lifelike as possible and for many, this also meant learning a new medium.
 Students found photographs of their animals; they learned a method to accurately reproduce the photograph as a drawing, practiced painting on lower quality drawing paper and then did a final draft on high quality watercolor paper.

 This student began his painting of his wolf, but got feedback that what he had painted didn’t look like the fur on a wolf.